 - Loss of strength

 - Lack of interest in sex

-If you are chronically ill, with low immunity and underweight due to the draining of essential nutrients, this therapy helps in providing the easily acceptable nutrients and micronutrients to rebuild body tissues and help strengthen the defense mechanism, without increasing circulating blood sugar and fat tissue.
+If you are chronically ill, have low immunity, and are underweight due to the draining of essential nutrients, this therapy helps in providing the easily acceptable nutrients and micronutrients to rebuild body tissues and help strengthen the defense mechanism, without increasing circulating blood sugar and fat tissue.

 This prevents further damage and ensures enhanced healing and repair.
-This is achieved by:
+This is achieved by the following methods:

 - Oil massage